Yusra (archaeologist)

 Yusra was a Palestinian woman who worked with the British archaeologist Dorothy Garrod at her excavations at Mount Carmel.
 Although very little is known of Yusra's life before or after, or even her full name, she was a prominent member of the excavation team between 1929 and 1935.
 Most notably, she is credited with the discovery of Tabun 1, a 120,000-year-old Neanderthal skull from Tabun Cave.
+She is the first known Palestinian archaeologist to have worked on a field excavation.

 Mount Carmel and discovery of Tabun 1

-It is assumed that Yusra was from either Ijzim or Jaba', in the Haifa region of what was then as Mandatory Palestine.
+It is assumed that Yusra was from either Ijzim or Jaba', in the Haifa region of what was then known as Mandatory Palestine.
 In 1929, British archaeologist Dorothy Garrod began excavating in the region around Mount Carmel and, following common practice at the time, she hired local workers from these villages to carry out the bulk of the work.
 Although not formally trained in archaeology, these workers were often skilled excavators with decades—sometimes generations—of experience.
 Unusually, Garrod hired large numbers of women to work on her excavations; more women than men.
 When Mary Kitson Clark visited the first season of excavations, she noted the 'feminist' work ethic at the site: men did menial tasks, whilst women did the skilled work of excavation and recording.
 Yusra was one of these women.

 Yusra remained with Garrod throughout her excavations at Mount Carmel, from 1929 to 1935, working on important prehistoric sites such as Tabun, El Wad, Es Skhul, Shuqba and Kebara.
 She became "the most expert" of the women Garrod employed and was appointed foreman.
 She often worked alongside Jacquetta Hawkes, one of Garrod's students who went on to become a prominent archaeologist and writer.